Ease the Inflation Squeeze: How to Combat Inflation in 2025

 16. Sell Your Car

 If you’re a two-car household, try living with just one car for a month.
-After a month, if you’re confident you can live with just one car, sell the other car for some quick cash — and see those savings continue with fewer registration and car maintenance costs.
+After a month, if you’re confident you can live with just one car, consider selling the other car for some quick cash — and see those savings continue with fewer registration and car maintenance costs.

 17. Join a Gas Rewards Program